 PopSockets tracks effectiveness of our actions through our key performance indicator (KPI) reporting process.
 We report KPIs monthly by department; the Chief Operating Officer oversees the reporting of our labor rights data.
-The Social Compliance Manager compiles relevant data from our due diligence activities, including:
+The Director of Responsible Sourcing compiles relevant data from our due diligence activities, including:

-- Audit scores by facility and functional grouping - Audit scores of subcontractors - Top issues and findings in audits - The amount of issues violating local law versus violating our COC
+- Audit scores by facility and functional grouping - Audit scores of subcontractors - Top issues and findings in audits - The number of issues violating local law versus violating our COC